siddharthsky/CustTermux/README.md

 3. **Handling Login Errors**:
    - If you attempt to log in multiple times in quick succession, the server may freeze, and a cooldown period for OTP is applied.
 Avoid spamming requests.
 If you encounter this issue, wait a few minutes before trying again.
    - Ensure you have a stable internet connection for OTP delivery and verification.

 ---

-### 🚀 Usage

-1. **Launching CustTermux**: Open the app from your TV’s apps menu.
-2. **Setting Up for the First Time**:
-   - Upon the first launch, CustTermux will initialize the required environment and download dependencies.
-   - Follow any on-screen instructions to configure network settings or script options.
-   - Login by following o
-3. **Accessing TV Channels**:
-   - Navigate to the WEB TV menu to explore available channels.
-   - Select a channel to start streaming instantly!

----